Skip to content

 Why sweating matters: Your body’s natural cooling system

-We can also influence the way sweat glands work.
-The human body has two types of sweat glands:
+The human body has two main types of sweat glands:

-• eccrine glands – secrete a mixture of water and ions
+• eccrine glands – release mostly water and minerals

-• apocrine glands – secrete a higher proportion of proteins and fats, and are especially active in stressful situations
+• apocrine glands – release a mix of natural compounds and become more active in emotional or stressful situations

 Benefits of sweating